-ULTRAsomething, located in beautiful downtown Vancouver Canada, is the online presence for composer, sound designer, writer and photographer, grEGORy simpson.
+ULTRAsomething, located in beautiful downtown Vancouver Canada, is the online presence for composer, sound designer, writer and photographer, grEGORy simpson — who just so happens to be me.

 ULTRAsomething is without constraint.
 It is creation without destination.
 No photo need conform to the homogenous confines of genre.
 No song need be dictated by the aural footprint of another.
 In short, ULTRAsomething is a singles band — except it’s not a band… but you get the point.